France In Limbo After Macron Gamble Deepens Political Deadlock - UrduPoint

 France In Limbo After Macron Gamble Deepens Political Deadlock

-Paris, (APP - UrduPoint / Pakistan Point News - 8th Jul, 2024) France was faced with an unsettling political vacuum Monday after snap elections called by President Emmanuel Macron to reshape the political landscape failed to clear a path to a new government.
+Paris, (APP - UrduPoint / Pakistan Point News - 9th Jul, 2024) Emmanuel Macron refused his prime minister's resignation on Monday, as the president scrambled to maintain France's credibility after his snap election gamble failed to break political deadlock.

-The left-wing New Popular Front (NFP) won most seats in Sunday's second-round parliamentary vote, beating both Macron's centrists and Marine Le Pen's far-right National Rally (RN).
+The left-wing New Popular Front (NFP) won most seats in Sunday's second-round parliamentary vote, defying polls to beat both Macron's centrists and Marine Le Pen's far-right National Rally (RN).

 But no group wields an outright majority and no obvious candidate for prime minister has emerged.

-Prime Minister Gabriel Attal visited the Elysee Palace to submit his resignation to Macron, but was asked to remain in power in a caretaker capacity to see out the Games -- and reassure the international community and the markets that France still has a government.
+Prime Minister Gabriel Attal submitted his resignation to Macron but was asked to remain in power in a caretaker capacity to see out the Games -- and reassure the international community and the markets that France still has a government.

-Macron's office said, after the meeting, that the president had thanked Attal for leading the centrist alliance in the European and legislative elections and asked him to stay "for the time being in order to ensure the stability of the country".
+Macron's office said he had thanked Attal for leading the centrist alliance in European and legislative elections and asked him to stay "for the time being in order to ensure the stability of the country".

-The Paris stock exchange opened 0.49 percent down, but soon jumped back into positive territory as France digested the situation, unprecedented in recent history.
+In a sign of concern about the financial impact of a political crisis in the European Union's second-largest economy, business leaders' group Medef urged any new government to offer "clear and stable economic policy".

+Ratings agency S&P meanwhile warned that France's credit score would be "under pressure" if Paris does not "reduce its sizeable public deficit", less than two months after its latest downgrade.

 Recent Stories